amoccia/CryptoScamHunter/README.md

 ### What CryptoScamHunter does

  * Our team manually analyze suspected scam websites and then update our blacklists that can be used to block fraudulent websites.
- * Our team report every scammers using Twitter or Telegram to scam victims.
+ * Our team report every scammers that are using Twitter or Telegram to scam victims.
 We gather and send proofs and information about the scammer to Telegram / Twitter Abuse Reporting.

 #